sachinshenoy/wordle_solve/README.md

 # Wordle_Solve

 Wordle_Solve is a script written in Python using the selenium module and RapidAPI (WordsAPI) service to try and solve the daily Wordle puzzle by taking control of the browser instance on your system.
-This has only been tested on Windows 10.
+This has only been tested on Windows 10 in light and dark mode.

 ## Links